-During the financial year, the Remuneration Committee reviewed the remuneration packages of the Executive Director of the Company and for the Non-Executive Directors, the Directors' fees and meeting allowance.
+During the financial year, the Remuneration Committee reviewed the remuneration packages of the Managing Director of the Company and for the Non-Executive Directors, the Directors' fees and meeting allowance and after considering the current level of business activities of the Group, agreed to maintain the existing salary of the Managing Director and Directors' Fees of the Non-Executive Directors for FYE 2019.
+The Remuneration Committee would review the same next year or earlier if deemed necessary.

-Consistent with the adopted remuneration policy that inter-alia provides the principles and guidelines for remuneration offered to the members of the Board including the Executive and Non-Executive Directors of the Company, the Remuneration Committee ensures that remuneration of the Executive Director is linked to the financial performance which are aligned to the Company's business objectives.
-The remuneration of Non-Executive Directors should be appropriate for their contributions to the Company, taking into account factors such as effort and time spent, and responsibilities of the Directors including their appointment in Board Committees.
+Consistent with the adopted remuneration policy that inter-alia provides the principles and guidelines for remuneration offered to the members of the Board including the Executive and Non-Executive Directors of the Company, the Remuneration Committee ensures that remuneration of the Executive Director and Senior Management is linked to the financial performance which are aligned to the Company's business objectives.
+The remuneration of Non-Executive Directors should be appropriate having regard to their memberships in Board Committees, contributions to the Company, taking into account factors such as effort and time spent, and responsibilities of the Directors and Board.